satriawanbasri/careviah/README.md

 To run it locally for both frontend and backend, just install the package first using "yarn" command, and run the apps using "yarn start".
 By default backend run on port 4000 and frontend run on port 3000.
-Don't forget to change environment variable (.env file) in frontend to point to local backend server by changning
+Don't forget to change environment variable (.env file) in frontend to point to local backend server by changing
 REACT_APP_API_BASE_URL=http://localhost:4000
 #REACT_APP_API_BASE_URL=https://api-careviah.vercel.app